Outdoor air quality: Sulphur dioxide (SO2)

 How is air quality determined?

 Air quality is determined by the concentrations of pollutants in the air.
 Air quality can vary greatly from one area or community to the next and from one hour to the next.
-This is because air quality is influenced by several things.
-The types and amounts of pollutants released into the air and weather conditions such as wind and temperature affect air quality.
-It is also influenced by natural geographical features such as mountains or bodies of water.
-For example, valleys can prevent mixing of air.
-This can then trap pollutants close to the ground where people can inhale them.
+This is because air quality is influenced by several things:

-Concentrations of common air pollutants, including sulphur dioxide, are continually monitored at fixed locations in many communities in B.C.
-They are reported on-line as hourly average concentrations.
+The amount of common air pollutants, including sulphur dioxide, are monitored at fixed locations throughout B.C.
+They are reported online as hourly average concentrations.

-Air quality is also reported in the form of an Air Quality Health Index (AQHI).
+Air quality is also reported in the form of the Air Quality Health Index (AQHI).
 The AQHI provides information about current air quality.
-It also provides a forecast of air quality for the next 36 hours.
+It is also used to communicate forecasts of air quality for the next 36 hours.
 The level of health risk is provided on a scale of 1 to 10 or higher.
 The health risk is also labeled “low”, “moderate”, “high” or “very high”.
-It also provides advice on how to minimize health risks.
-To check the current and forecast AQHI, visit BC Air Quality www.env.gov.bc.ca/epd/bcairquality/data/aqhi-table.html.
+The AQHI also provides advice on how to minimize health risks.
+To check the current and AQHI forecast, visit BC Air Quality at www.env.gov.bc.ca/epd/bcairquality/data/aqhi-table.html.

-Please note that the AQHI measures of fine particulate matter, ozone and nitrogen dioxide.
-The AQHI does not provide information on sulphur dioxide levels.
+Please note that the AQHI measures fine particulate matter, ozone and nitrogen dioxide.
+The AQHI only provides information on sulphur dioxide in B.C. communities with large, industrial sources.

 Sulphur dioxide is a highly reactive, colourless gas.
 It has an odour like the smell of a struck match.
-When released, sulphur dioxide can react with other pollutants in the air to form fine particulate matter.
-This is made up of small solid or liquid particles suspended in air.
-For more information on particulate matter, see HealthLinkBC File #65e Particulate Matter and Outdoor Air Pollution.
+When released into outdoor air, sulphur dioxide can react with other pollutants in the air to form fine particulate matter.
+This is made up of small solid or liquid particles floating in the air.
+For more information on particulate matter, please visit HealthLinkBC File #65e Particulate matter and outdoor air pollution.

 What are the sources of sulphur dioxide in outside air?